 Byting Bulldogs' Second Year

-In the 2012 season, the team decided to separate from its mentor team.
+In the 2012 season, the team decided it was ready to separate from its mentor team.
 The Byting Bulldogs quickly learned to write grants, solicit sponsors, and establish relationships with local fabrication shops and other businesses that could contribute technology, supplies, or knowledge.

 In the eyes of the team, the 2012 season was hugely successful because it proved the team could stand on its own.
 After setting up a new build space and establishing business processes, the team was able to accomplish quite a bit in the 2012 competition season.